-Channel is a key element of the Prevent strategy (http://www.homeofce.gov.uk/publications/counter-terrorism/prevent/prevent-strategy/).
+Channel is a key element of the Prevent strategy (Prevent review (publishing.service.gov.uk)).
 It is a multi-agency approach to protect people at risk from radicalisation.
 Channel uses existing collaboration between local authorities, statutory partners (such as the education and health sectors, social services, children's and youth services and offender management services), the police and the local community to: